 In most cases, laboratory testing provides limited help.
 Standard, readily available tests to identify common drugs of abuse (often called toxic screens) are qualitative, not quantitative.
 These tests may provide false-positive or false-negative results, and they check for only a limited number of substances.
 Also, the presence of a drug of abuse does not necessarily indicate that the drug caused the patient’s symptoms or signs (ie, a patient who had recently taken an opioid may in fact be obtunded because of encephalitis rather than the drug).
 Urine drug screening is used most often but has limited value and usually detects classes of drugs or metabolites rather than specific drugs.
 For example, an opioid urine immunoassay test does not detect fentanyl or methadone but does react with very small amounts of morphine or codeine analogues.
 The test used to identify cocaine detects a metabolite rather than cocaine itself.

 For certain poisonings (eg, due to iron, lead, arsenic, other metals, or to packets of cocaine or other illicit drugs ingested by so-called body packers Body Packing and Body Stuffing Body packing and body stuffing involve swallowing drug-filled packets or placing them in body cavities to evade detection by law enforcement.
-The risks and consequences vary depending on the... read more ), plain abdominal x-rays may show the presence and location of ingested substances.
+Rupture of packets may result in drug absorption... read more ), plain abdominal x-rays may show the presence and location of ingested substances.

-For poisonings with drugs that have cardiovascular effects or with an unknown substance, electroencephalography (EEG) and cardiac monitoring are indicated.
+For poisonings with drugs that have cardiovascular effects or with an unknown substance, electrocardiography (ECG) and cardiac monitoring are indicated.

 If blood levels of a substance or symptoms of toxicity increase after initially decreasing or persist for an unusually long time, a bezoar Bezoars A bezoar is a tightly packed collection of partially digested or undigested material that most commonly occurs in the stomach.
 Gastric bezoars can occur in all age groups and often occur in... read more , a sustained-release preparation, or reexposure (ie, repeated covert exposure to a recreationally used drug) should be suspected.